 We have an unsecured letter of credit facility with Bank of America, N.A., available to fund letters of credit up to an aggregate outstanding amount of \$5.0 million.
-As of March 28, 2020, we had letters of credit outstanding of \$0.5 million under our letter of credit facility.
+As of June 27, 2020, we had letters of credit outstanding of \$0.7 million under our letter of credit facility and other lines of credit with Bank of America, N.A.

 We have an unsecured guarantee line of credit with Mizuho, Bank Ltd., available to fund import tax payments up to an aggregate outstanding amount of 220.0 million Japanese Yen.
-As of March 28, 2020, we had no outstanding balance under the guarantee line of credit.
+As of June 27, 2020, we had no outstanding balance under the guarantee line of credit.